collegevine/de-hiring/README.md

 You can then use the following URL to connect to your database: `postgres://admin:admin@localhost:5455/postgres`.
 Feel free to use a non-Postgres SQL flavor or run your database without Docker as well -- whatever is easiest for you.

+## Task

+* Please ingest the data (supplied in the next section) into the database we've provided.
+* Do any data cleanup you think is appropriate and model it however you like!
+* Once you have the data ingested and modeled, please dump your database to a `.sql` file and check it into your fork of the repo.
+* Once you have the data in your database, please write a query that determines the number of students that applied to each of the schools with an acceptance rate >= 40%. (**Note: _Each_ meaning "one row per school"**)

 ## Data